The WASH Foundation’s Mission in Tororo District

 This campaign aims to raise $13,000 for each well, enough to serve an average of 1,318 students.
 For less than $10, you can provide a child in Uganda with water for life.
 Each donation builds wells, upgrades sanitation, and brings WASH education to those who need it most.

-Join The WASH Foundation in bringing clean water and hope to families in Uganda.
+Ready to make a difference?
+Join The WASH Foundation in bringing clean water and lasting change to families in Uganda.
 Donate today and help improve health and transform lives, one school at a time.

 Stay Connected